AlessandroPesare/ATCS_Assignment/Recommendation_System/Assignment2/README.txt

 The project is organized into the following modules:

-folder dataset: contains data in csv format collaborative_filtering.ipynb: implements a collaborative filtering approach (user-based) utilizing functions provided in the script collaborative_filtering.py collaborative_filtering.py: contains functions for implementing user-based collaborative filtering, a technique used in recommendation systems.
-These functions facilitate the computation of user similarities and the generation of recommendations based on those similarities similarity_metrics_evaluation.ipynb: Evaluates the performance of two different similarity metrics, Pearson similarity and ITR (Improved Triangle Similarity) similarity download_movielens.py: Read the dataset and display the first few rows to understand it
+folder dataset: contains data in csv format folder group recommendations: implements a collaborative filtering approach (user-based) utilizing functions provided in the script collaborative_filtering.py folder utils: contains functions for implementing user-based collaborative filtering, a technique used in recommendation systems.
+These functions facilitate the computation of user similarities and the generation of recommendations based on those similarities
+Methods_Evaluation.ipynb: Evaluates the performance of three different approach for Group Recommendations(Least Misery, Average, Disagreement based)
+Group_Recommendation.ipynb: Show the top recommendations changing the approach.